joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.4.0 =
+* Update: Compatibility with WP 5.0.
+* Update: Compatibility with Real Media Library.

 = 4.2.8 =
 * Fix: Better support for Real Media Library.